LukasGalliker/ese2013-team9/README.md

 2. As a user I want to rename and delete shopping lists
 	- different lists could be added on the left action bar dropdown (as in Out of Milk)
 	- below the lists there are actions for lists (in Out of Milk there seems to be no way to edit or delete a list...)
-	- the editing/deleting of lists could also be managed in a separarate "manage lists" activity, but it would be more user friendly if we had both possibilites (renaming/deleting of lists seems not possible in Out of Milk, or I didn't find out how till now)
+	- the editing/deleting of lists could also be managed in a separarate "manage lists" activity, but it would be more user friendly if we had both possibilites (renaming/deleting of lists seems not possible in Out of Milk -> it is...found out, but it's quite hidden, could be done better!)
 3. As a user I want to add items to shopping lists
 	- select a list from the action bar dropdown to add items to it
 4. As a user I want to add a quantity/number of items to an item